Most dental technology platforms use insurance verification every day. Very few have ever been taught how it actually works.

 From the outside, dental insurance verification looks simple: send a request, get an answer, show eligibility.
 Under the hood, it’s something very different.

-At its core, dental insurance verification attempts to answer one deceptively simple question: What services is this patient covered for under this dental plan with this payer right now?
+What services is this patient covered for under this dental plan with this payer right now?

 To answer that accurately, a system must: